MyTNinja/handwritten-digit-recognition-gui/README.md

 ## Structure

 - **model.py**
-  Trains the CNN model on MNIST dataset, normalizes images to [-1, 1], and saves the trained model as `model.keras`.
+  Trains the CNN model on MNIST dataset and saves the trained model as `model.keras`.

 - **main.py**
   Implements a Tkinter GUI allowing the user to draw digits on a canvas.